Alvkuzin/IBSEn/README.md

 If you follow the second way, ensure that you install IBSEn in myenv.

-**But if you just want to use IBSEn for Orbit / Winds & Stars / IBS / electron evolution and NOT for specta / light curves, you're good to go installing Naima at all.**
+**But if you just want to use IBSEn for Orbit / Winds & Stars / IBS / electron evolution and NOT for specta / light curves, you're good to go without installing Naima at all.**

 Scripts now are not suited for running from the command line...
 To find out if the installation works, try doing this in some Python script:
 ```python